Middleton School District

 Middleton School District is a school district based in Middleton, Idaho, United States.
 It operates Middleton High School and several lower-grade schools.

+The district includes almost all of Middleton and the majority of the Canyon County portion of Star.

 2018 Halloween incident

 Photographs of teachers at Heights Elementary School dressed as the proposed United States-Mexico border wall were posted to Facebook and were widely shared.
 The school district subsequently announced that the teachers would be placed on paid leave and staff would be provided with sensitivity training.